KaiserEngineering/statuslight-configuration-tool/README.md

 [![Audit](https://github.com/KaiserEngineering/shiftlight-configuration-tool/actions/workflows/audit.yml/badge.svg)](https://github.com/KaiserEngineering/shiftlight-configuration-tool/actions/workflows/audit.yml)
 [![publish](https://github.com/KaiserEngineering/shiftlight-configuration-tool/actions/workflows/releases.yml/badge.svg)](https://github.com/KaiserEngineering/shiftlight-configuration-tool/actions/workflows/releases.yml)

-# KE ShiftLight Configuration Tool
+# KE StatusLight Configuration Tool

-This is a desktop application that allows for the configuration of the KE ShiftLight.
-It can also be used to update the ShiftLight.
+This is a desktop application that allows for the configuration of the KE StatusLight.
+It can also be used to update the StatusLight.

 ## Development